 Exhibitions change frequently, around every six weeks, so you can visit more than once and never see the same art.

-As the centre is adjacent to the Historic Town Square, you can also combine your visit with coffee, snacks and a browse around city shops.
+As the center is adjacent to the Historic Town Square, you can also combine your visit with coffee, snacks and a browse around city shops.

 4. Sisters’ Restaurant

-Sisters’ Restaurant was established in 1997 by Pat Rogers and Geraldine Umbehagen, two sisters with a passion for delicious home-cooked food.
+I always like coming to Sisters’ Restaurant in Troy.
+It was established in 1997 by Pat Rogers and Geraldine Umbehagen, two sisters with a passion for delicious home-cooked food, and you can taste that passion!

 They serve good ole’ fashioned southern dishes which include their world famous home-made banana pudding, which has been listed on the top 100 dishes to eat in Alabama!
 There’s a different menu to choose from each day, and from Wednesday through Sunday, visitors can enjoy delicious buffet-style cuisine.